acuvity/minibridge/README.md

     wscat --connect ws://127.0.0.1:8080/ws

-> NOTE: use wss scheme if you have started minibridge backend with TLS.
+> NOTE: use the `wss` scheme if you have started minibridge backend with TLS.

 > NOTE: Today, minibridge backend only supports MCP server over stdio.